hansenp/diachrscripts/docs/coordinates_of_enriched_digests.rst

     chr1    24572   27981   3       HindIII HindIII 3410    0.046   0.046   0.000   0.044   F       0       0
     chr1    27982   30429   4       HindIII HindIII 2448    0.035   0.035   0.047   0.043   F       0       0

-Each line stands represents one digest, and the entire file contains the digests for the entire genome.
+Each line represents one digest, and the entire file contains the digests for the entire genome.
 In the ``Selected`` column,
 enriched digests are marked with a ``T`` and all others with an ``F``.